m10io/tokeninc-smart-contracts/README.md

 ###### Token, Inc. Smart Money -- Solidity Smart Contracts Documentation
-##### *NOTE: This document is for internal use only.
-Any external sharing, publication, or distribution with third parties and general audiences without permission and authorization by Token, Inc. is strictly Prohibited.*
 ---
 # Token Smart Money
 ### Solidity Smart Contract Architecture